cariad/palign/docs/index.md

 from PIL import Image, ImageDraw from PIL.ImageFont import truetype

-from palign import Style, TextRenderer
+from palign import Style, Text

 image = Image.new("RGB", (410, 410), (255, 255, 255))